 When you are missing a tooth, the look, feel, and function of your smile is thrown off.
 Fortunately for our patients in Fayette County, Linton Dental provides dental implants to meet your tooth replacement needs.
 A dental implant involves three major pieces.
 First, there is a titanium post that is surgically implanted beneath your soft tissues.
 Then, an abutment is attached to the healed post.
 Finally, a dental crown is attached to the abutment.

-Patients love dental implants because once they are completely healed, their restoration has tooth-root functionality along with natural tooth aesthetics.
+Patients love dental implants because once they are completely healed, their new dental implant has restored tooth-root functionality and natural tooth aesthetics.

-Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentists in Peachtree, GA.
-They provides dental implants to patients looking for a solution to replace their missing teeth.
+Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentists in Peachtree City, GA.
+We provide dental implants for patients looking for a solution to replace missing teeth.
 Dental implants are the premier tooth replacement option.
 They offer patients the restored look, feel, and function of their natural tooth.

 What are the benefits of dental implants?

 Dental implants offer a wide variety of benefits including no dietary restrictions, no extra care needed in your oral hygiene routine, improved speech and chewing patterns, higher self-esteem, and long-term durability.

 They are considered the premier tooth replacement method in restorative dentistry because of their high patient satisfaction rate.

 How long does it take for my dental implants to heal?